-The Company believes USAA's claims are without merit and intends to vigorously defend against those claims and pursue its claims against USAA.
-The Company does not believe that the results of USAA's claims will have a material adverse effect on its financial condition or results of operations.
+Based on the Company's current understanding of the claims, the Company has agreed to accept the demands for indemnity and defense tendered by three of the Bank Defendants in connection with their respective RMII Lawsuits.
+The Company is currently controlling the defense of such claims and has taken actions to defend the RMII Lawsuits, as more fully described above.
+The Company believes that RMII's claims are without merit and intends to vigorously defend against those claims.
+The Company does not believe that the results of the RMII Lawsuits will have a material adverse effect on its financial condition or results of operations.